chanced/jsonpointer/README.md

 [github.com/chanced/openapi](https://github.com/chanced/openapi) but it may be useful for others so it has been released as an independent package.

+For the openapi package, I needed a way to resolve and assign JSON Pointers against concrete types while also maintaining integrity of pointer values.
+All existing JSON Pointer implementations for Go operate on `map[string]interface{}` and `[]interface{}`, raw JSON, or both.

 ## Install

 ```bash